pizofreude/insightflow-retail-economic-pipeline/README.md

     ### **Dataset description**

     Weekly retail prices of RON95 petrol, RON97 petrol, and diesel in Malaysia.
+Renaming of column name due to SQL Reserved Keywords conflict:

+   - `date` → `ymd_date`

+    These column names are renamed using our ingestion script.

     ### **Variable definitions**